SoraKumo001/react-router-templates/cloudflare/README.md

-# Welcome to React Router!
+# Welcome to React Router and Hono!

-A modern, production-ready template for building full-stack React applications using React Router.
+A modern, production-ready template for building full-stack React applications using React Router and Hono.

+Since these two cannot coexist in the build, we have removed `@cloudflare/vite-plugin` and are using `rolldown-vite` instead.

 ## Features